Albermonte/webminer-addon/README.md

     let NIMIQ_POOL_PORT = 8444;
-    let ADDON_INFO = '<a href="http://shortnim.me/" target="_blank" class="nq-link">This</a> is a custom info text where you can also use <a> tags and styling' let ADDON_BOTTOM = true //(Optional, only if you want the addon to be sticked to the bottom)
+    let ADDON_INFO = '<a href="http://shortnim.me/" target="_blank" class="nq-link">This</a> is a custom info text where you can also use <a> tags and styling' let ADDON_BOTTOM = true //(Optional, only if you want the addon to be sticked to the bottom) let MINER_THREADS = 8   //(Optional, only if you want the addon to mine using a fixed amount of threads.
+Max amount is the max available threads - 1 (Automatically detected))
 </script>
 ```